xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 When you’re tired of pursuing happiness, it is no longer serving you well.
 Resetting your mind to zero will be helpful.

 "Goodbye Happiness" might seem like a negative scenario, as if we are giving up on happiness and that sadness takes over.
-But that's totally not the case!
+But that's not the case!
 Saying goodbye to happiness does not mean that you will immediately feel sad.

 It works similarly to how you typically won’t feel "happy" right after crying over something that's making you sad.
 You will just be in a neutral mood, cleared of whatever emotion that was occupying you.
 Reset to a balanced state.

 Feel that instant relief - you no longer have to answer for happiness nor do you have to be in a rush to fulfill something.
 Just do you, at your own pace.